 If there are any other special circumstances which will affect your ability to participate in the class, feel free to discuss them with the professor.

-Blackboard: The Canisius College Blackboard system will be used for posting of courserelated files, schedule updates, periodic feedback surveys, and grades.
+Angel: The Canisius College Angel (angel.canisius.edu) system will be used for posting of course-related files, schedule updates, periodic feedback surveys, and grades.
 If you have any difficulties using the system, please notify the professor immediately.

 SCHEDULE